luejerry/html-mangareader/readme.md

 ### Planned features

-- RAR/CBR support.
 - 7z/CB7 support.
-- MacOS binary (for now, see Build section below to build your own).
+- MacOS binary.

 ## Install (Windows)

-Windows binaries are located in the `dist` directory.
+Windows binaries are located under [Releases](https://github.com/luejerry/html-mangareader/releases).

 Download and extract your desired version, and the application is ready to use.
 No installation is required.